kivavakharia/refactor/README.md

 In terms of implementing course concepts, I have made the send_command function, which is a higher-order function that returns functions from the commands.py module.
-I have also impemented nested functions within my L command function under commands.py.
+I have also impemented nested functions within my L command function under commands.py, and a custom exception to indicate incorrect format.

 Team Members:
 Kiva Vakharia